ahmedKhaled1995/otlob-rails/README.md

 7) Run:  rails s    then visit localhost:3000

-PS if an error occurs when visiting the localhost, close the server and run the following commands:-
+PS if an error occurs when visiting the localhost, close the server and run the following commands:
 	1) gem uninstall sqlite3
 	2) gem install sqlite3